-3.1 Modeling Framework
+3.1.
+Modeling framework

 Our analysis develops a bespoke multisector applied general equilibrium model of economic activity, energy, and GHG emissions tailored to South Korea.
-The model links South Korea to the rest of the world via sectoral imports and exports and sectors are interconnected by purchases of intermediate inputs.
+The model links South Korea to the rest of the world via sectoral imports and exports, and sectors are interconnected by purchases of intermediate inputs.
+The model is static with a forward calibration to 2030.
+That is, the model is calibrated using data for a base year (2011), a baseline scenario is created for 2030, and then the model is simulated under alternative policy shocks to provide estimates of policy costs and outcomes for 2030 but it does not estimate outcomes for intermediate time periods.
+This contrasts to dynamic models, which estimate periodic, usually annual, outcomes.

-The model links sectoral production to emissions of CO2, CH4, N2O, and aggregated fluorinated gases (F-gases: HFCs, PFCs, and SF6) from the combustion of fossil fuels, industrial processes, agriculture and waste.
-The 35 sectors represented in the model are listed in Table 1.
+The model links sectoral production to emissions of CO_2 , CH_4 , N_2O , and aggregated fluorinated gases (F-gases: HFCs, PFCs, and SF6) from the combustion of fossil fuels, industrial processes, agriculture, and waste.1 The 35 sectors represented in the model are listed in Table 1.
 The model represents 13 sectors related to energy extraction, production and distribution, including eight electricity generation technologies.
-Transportation is represented by separate commercial and household transportation (transportation in own-supplied vehicles and household purchases of commercial transportation).
-The model also represents 13 manufacturing sectors and five non-transportation service sectors.
+Transportation is represented by separate commercial and household transportation (transportation in own-supplied vehicles and household purchases of commercial transportation) sectors.
+The model also represents 13 manufacturing sectors and five nontransportation service sectors.